taborlab/Iris/README.md

 'channelNum' is the TOTAL number of channels (channels per well * number of wells); 'timeStep' is the time step in ms;
 'numSteps' is the total number of time steps in the LPF.
 Finally, the given file name is the complete (relative) path to the desired file location AND the desired file name, including suffix (.lpf).

-### The Randomization & Time Point CSV

-An additional file is downloaded with the LPF and contains the following columns:

-- Well number (index 0)
-- Randomization index (same as above unless wells randomized, for decoding randomization)
-- Time point for each well (final time if constant or otherwise unset)

 ## Issues, Bugs, and Pull Requests